wkh237/react-native-fetch-blob/README.md

 })
 ```

-When use `writeStream`, the stream is also opened immediately, but you have to `write`, and `close` by yourself.
+When using `writeStream`, the stream is also opened immediately, but you have to `write`, and `close` by yourself.

 ```js
 RNFetchBlob.fs.writeStream(